operator-framework/operator-sdk/doc/proposals/ansible-helm-addapi.md

 ## Summary

-The proposal is to enable Ansible/Helm operator users to create additional APIs, through SDK CLI.
+The proposal is to enable Ansible/Helm operator developers to create additional APIs, through SDK CLI.

 ## Motivation

+As of today, SDK CLI can be used only to add additonal APIs for Go based Operators.
-Ansible/Helm operator users are not able to create additonal APIs via CLI, once the original project scaffolds.
-Today, users have to manually add necessary files to the project scaffold.
+Ansible/Helm operator developers are not able to create additonal APIs via CLI, once the original project scaffolds.
+Today, developers have to manually add necessary files to the project scaffold.

 ## Goals

 * Ansible/Helm operator developer can use existing SDK CLI commands to create additonal APIs as needed.
+* Ansible/Helm operator developer should be able to use flags necessary for Ansible/Helm as used in `operator-sdk new`CLI. for adding additional APIs as well.
 * Ansible/Helm operator developer can find supported documentation for the same.

 ## Proposal